Grace Baptist Church is a family of Reformed Baptists

 We love children and long to see them confess faith in Jesus!
 We provide nursery care to infants and toddlers, Children's Church as an option for those under age K6, and an integrated curriculum throughout the weekly gatherings that teach the Christ-centered storyline of the entire Bible for children up to Youth Group age.

-Our children's ministry team priorities child safety and biblical instruction in the context of a structured yet welcoming format.
+Our children's ministry team prioritize child safety and biblical instruction in the context of a structured yet welcoming format.

 As a Reformed Baptist congregation, we hold to biblical Christianity as expressed in our confession of faith, the 1689 Baptist Confession.
 Being confessional means that we are unafraid to clearly state what we believe the Bible teaches, to join together with many others who have confessed the same faith in Christ, and to minister and serve out of a set of convictions that are openly and freely affirmed.